 - Quieter gestures, louder words: Francis was famous for dramatic symbolic acts.
 Leo makes fewer symbolic moves but speaks more directly on geopolitics.

-- Institutional focus: Leo has prioritized Vatican governance reform and the role of the College of Cardinals as genuine advisors.
+- Institutional focus: Leo has prioritised Vatican governance reform and the role of the College of Cardinals as genuine advisors.

 - Continuity on core issues: On migration, environmental protection, and care for the poor, Leo has continued Francis’s direction.

-One Vatican insider summarized it this way: “Francis made you feel.
+One Vatican insider summarised it this way: “Francis made you feel.
 Leo makes you think.”

 Why the World Is Watching